Strategic Network Abandonment: Results

 Each agent $i$ chooses a scalar activity level $x_i \geqslant 0$, representing how much effort to invest in the system.
 Agent $i$'s utility is given by a standard linear-quadratic form \cite{Jackson2002,Bramoulle2009,CalvoArmengol2009,Aral2012}:

 This linear-quadratic structure is widely used because it arises as a first-order approximation to a broad class of network interaction games, making it a natural and highly general framework for modeling strategic behavior in socio-economic systems.
 The first term captures the direct utility from agent $i$'s own effort, while the second term represents the cost of exerting effort.
-The final term captures the benefit an agent receives from their own effort from the effort of its neighbors, scaled by the complementarity parameter $\beta \geqslant 0$.
+The final term captures the benefit an agent receives from the effort of its neighbors, scaled by its own activity, scaled by the complementarity parameter $\beta \geqslant 0$.
 Larger values of $\beta$ imply stronger strategic complementarities, meaning an agent gains more from being connected to active neighbors.

 Given a fixed network $A$, the vector of equilibrium activity levels $x = (x_1, \dots, x_N)$ is determined by simultaneous best responses.
 Solving the first-order conditions yields a unique Nash equilibrium provided that $\beta$ is sufficiently small so that the matrix $I - \beta A$ is invertible, which occurs whenever $\beta \rho(A) < 1$, where $\rho(A)$ is the spectral radius of $A$.
 The equilibrium actions are given by